ABOUT ME

 Knowing what that would look like wasn't always so clear, but I knew learning and change were possible thanks to some important lessons my mom gave me.
 She showed me that not only are there several areas of life that are important to focus on (health, relationships...), but most importantly, all of them are open to change.
 Nobody has to stay the same; including me.
 Just because I couldn't do something now, it didn't mean it had to stay that way forever...

-Soon after graduating university, I took the opportunity to teach English in China, earning about £400 a month.
-Although I definitely didn't want to be broke my whole life, it was very important for me to ensure that I wasn't just working for the sake of money.
-I had plenty of learning still to do, and I needed to challenge myself and have valuable life experiences.
+Soon after graduating university (by the grace of God, I got a 1st-class degree), I took the opportunity to teach English in China, earning about £400 a month.
+I didn't need much more at the time, and although I definitely didn't want to be broke my whole life, it was very important for me to ensure that I wasn't just working for the sake of money.
+I had plenty of learning still to do, and I needed to challenge myself.

-The fact is, when you enjoy the learning process and the rewards you get from it, it gives you the mental freedom to follow whatever lifestyle direction you want.
-If you like learning and growing and the direction you're heading in, not knowing something (whether it's a cooking technique or a completely different way of thinking) isn't a permanent roadblock - it's just a matter of finding answers and applying insights...
+The fact is, when you enjoy the learning process and the rewards you get from it, you're much more likely to get good at it.
+If you like learning and growing and the direction you're heading in, not knowing something (whether it's a cooking technique or a completely different way of thinking) isn't a permanent roadblock - it's a matter of finding answers and applying insights.
+As Aristotle says (yes, I'm that kind of goober); the purpose of knowledge is action, not more knowledge.

-We are lucky to live at a time when the world's best teachers of almost ANY subject are accessible to pretty much ANYONE.
+We are lucky to live at a time when incredible teachers of almost ANY subject are accessible to pretty much ANYONE.
 Without needing to travel ANYWHERE, education that simply would not have been available a few decades ago is yours today if you choose it.

 My goal (and the goal of Elephant Garden Education) is to help people focus on what's important to them offline, and to use the incredible resources available online as a way to reach their goals faster.

-So, if you're eager to make pro-active change and you'd like a bit of insight on how to do it, I hope my experience can help with getting the experiences you want.
+If you're eager to make pro-active change and you'd like a bit of insight on how to do it, I hope my experience can help you in one way or another.

 Paul F. Creedy